Toasting traditions in France

 - Don’t drink before you clink!
 Be sure that everyone has clinked glasses before you get stuck in.

 - Take at least a sip directly after toasting and before putting your glass down.

 Superstition?
 Yes, maybe… but they’re not quite as silly as they seem!

 As we know, the history of France is jam-packed with intrigue, suspicion, passion, poison, and mysterious death.

 It is believed that people drinking together would often exchange part of the contents of their drink with each other during a toast.
 In this way, they could all be sure that none of the glasses were poisoned.
+Hence the tradition of clicking glasses.
 Clever eh?

 Looking deep into the toastee’s eyes was also important, in order to detect duplicity or stress – and not drinking immediately after toasting was considered suspicious in case you had popped a drop or two of arsenic into the group grog.